open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.4/connectors/database/configure-ingestion.md

     - **Enabled**: If `True`, enables Metadata Extraction to be Incremental.
     - **lookback Days**: Number of days to search back for a successful pipeline run.
 The timestamp of the last found successful pipeline run will be used as a base to search for updated entities.
     - **Safety Margin Days**: Number of days to add to the last successful pipeline run timestamp to search for updated entities.
+- **Threads (Beta)**: Use a Multithread approach for Metadata Extraction.
+You can define here the number of threads you would like to run concurrently.
+For further information please check the documentation on [**Metadata Ingestion - Multithreading**](/connectors/ingestion/workflows/metadata/multithreading)

 Note that the right-hand side panel in the OpenMetadata UI will also share useful documentation when configuring the ingestion.